Pokémon Rumble World

-Pokémon Rumble World (みんなのポケモンスクランブル, Minna no Pokémon Sukuranburu) is an action video game in the Pokémon series developed by Ambrella and published by The Pokémon Company and Nintendo for the Nintendo 3DS.
-It is the fourth game in the Pokémon Rumble subseries, and features toy versions of at least 719 creatures from the first six generations.
-The game was first released worldwide as a freemium, free-to-start download title on the Nintendo eShop on April 8, 2015, with complete, physical, retail versions available in Japan the following November, Europe in January 2016, and North America in April 2016.
+is a 2015 action role-playing video game in the Pokémon series developed by Ambrella and published by The Pokémon Company and Nintendo for the Nintendo 3DS.
+It is the fourth game in the Pokémon Rumble subseries, and features toy versions of Pokémon species from the first six generations with similar gameplay to previous Rumble installments.

+Originally mentioned through the Australian Classification Board, the game was officially announced during a Nintendo Direct presentation in April 2015.
+The game was released worldwide as a free-to-start downloadable title on the Nintendo eShop on April 8, 2015, with complete physical versions available in Japan the following November, Europe in January 2016, and North America in April 2016.
+The retail release of the game removed all freemium elements and provided all unlockable content from the start.
+The game received mixed reviews from critics, with criticisms towards its gameplay but praise towards its free-to-play model.
+After the closure of the 3DS eShop in March 2023, the game is no longer available for download.